stephengaito/documentArchive/base/compiler/languages/jSExp/Abstract.md

   - Gaito, Stephen
 ---

-## Implementing the JoyLoL S-Expression subanguage
+## Implementing the JoyLoL S-Expression sublanguage

 In this document we implement the concrete CoAlgebras which define the JoyLoL S-Expression sublanguage.